 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 11.25 minutes getting to work every day.

-Being a small village, Boys Town does not have a public transit system used by locals to get to and from work.
+Boys Town is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Boys Town are slightly better educated than the national average of 21.84% for all cities and towns, with 23.42% of adults in Boys Town having a bachelor's degree or advanced degree.
+The education level of Boys Town citizens is a little higher than the average for US cities and towns: 23.42% of adults in Boys Town have at least a bachelor's degree.

 The per capita income in Boys Town in 2022 was $7,940, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $31,760 for a family of four.
 However, Boys Town contains both very wealthy and poor people as well.
 Boys Town also has one of the higher rates of people living in poverty in the nation, with 57.51% of its population below the federal poverty line.